 The second kind of card is the Berlin Welcome Card All-Inclusive.
-This includes everything that you get with standard card plus some extra goodies.
+This includes everything that you get with a standard card plus some extra goodies.
 In addition to discounts at over 200 sites, you will also get free admission into over 30 of the cities top attractions.

 The third type of Welcome Card is the Museum Island Berlin Welcome Card, which includes all the benefits of the standard welcome card plus free entry to one museum on Museum Island per day.
 These museums are: Alte Nationalgalerie, Altes Museum, Bode Museum, Neues Museum, and Pergamon Museum.

 If you plan your days meticulously and can fit plenty of attractions in each day, the all-inclusive card could save you over 100€ in admission fees.

 Has this Berlin discount card piqued your interest?
 Let’s have a closer look at exactly what is included with the Berlin city card.
 I have included regular prices alongside so you can compare and calculate your savings as you go.

 For the purposes of brevity, I will focus on the all-inclusive card as it includes everything that the standard card includes, plus a bit extra.
 If you plan on buying the standard card, just ignore the first section about free entry to attractions.

 Free Entry to the Following Famous Berlin Attractions

 - Alte Nationalgalerie – 10 EUR